software-students-spring2025/1-specification-exercise-jsjs/README.md

 ## Product Vision Statement

 Our platform aims to create, lead, disrupt, and revolutionize the Division III track and field betting experience by providing an intuitive, data-driven marketplace where users can discover, invest in, and trade bets on emerging athletes.
-By empowering users with real-time insights, transparent odds, and community-driven engagement, Lactic aims to provide a dynamic and fair market for all participants to bring the sports-betting industry to new realms.
+By empowering users with real-time insights, transparent odds, and community-driven engagement, LacTic aims to provide a dynamic and fair market for all participants to bring the sports-betting industry to new realms.

 ## User Requirements